AdobeDocs/platform-learn.en/help/tutorial-web-sdk/validate-with-assurance.md

 ---
 # Validate Web SDK implementations with Experience Platform Assurance

-Adobe Experience Platform Assurance is a product from Adobe Experience Cloud to help you inspect, proof, simulate, and validate how you collect data or serve experiences.
+Adobe Experience Platform Assurance is a feature to help you inspect, proof, simulate, and validate how you collect data or serve experiences.
 Read more about [Adobe Assurance](https://experienceleague.adobe.com/en/docs/experience-platform/assurance/home).

 ## Learning objectives